 or repeat

-your last executed command will be re-executed. -> Useful when a failed Jenkins job got fixed.
+, your last executed command will be re-executed. → Useful when a failed Jenkins job gets fixed.

-A small command which might be useful in combination with command
+A small command which might be useful in combination with the command

 Example command: delay 10m trigger job DeployWorldwide

-As reply you'll get a command to stop the queued job (like stop timer 123456
+As a reply, you'll get a command to stop the queued job (like stop timer 123456

 ).
-As everyone can send the command, the command can be used to announce a deployment and in doubt, the execution can still be stopped by everyone.
+As everyone can send the command, it can be used to announce a deployment, and in doubt, the execution can still be stopped by everyone.

 reply